Basics of social media marketing are so simple that you can even learn from a child. It’s confusing but true.

 These are just the few examples referring to the edge kids have on adults.
 Talking about social media, they may not be using them like us, but they have strong tendency to outrun us in this field as well.

-7 Things You Can Adopt From Kids
+7 Social Media Tactics You Can Learn From Kids

 Instead of running away, accept this reality and learn from them what they are best at.
 You can always ask your kids to teach you some of the following.
 They’d love to teach.